 Valve Refill Tube Leaks:

-If your toilet leak appear to originate from the top and back of the tank, then check to ensure that the refill tube is still firmly connected to the overflow tube which is on the flush valve.
+If your toilet leak appears to originate from the top and back of the tank, then check to ensure that the refill tube is still firmly connected to the overflow tube which is on the flush valve.

 Cracked Toilet Tank: